 9. Using a 17mm socket, remove the drain plug, spring and pre-filter screen.
 Allow the oil to drain completely.
 Caution: Hot oil can cause burns to skin.
 Do not allow hot oil to contact skin.

-10. Clean any debris in the pre-filter screen and allow it to air-dry.
+10. Clean any debris in the pre-filter screen by washing it with solvent.
+Allow it to air-dry.